Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 #### Task 3 – Requesting WNS Credentials and updating the Web.config ####
 In this task, you will obtain the Windows Push Notification Services (WNS) credentials and use them to update the Web Configuration file.

-1. To request **WNS** credentials you will require your publisher credentials for your metro style app.
-In a new instance of **Visual Studio 2012**, open your existing HTML5/JS Metro Style application or create a new application.
+1. To request **WNS** credentials you will require your publisher credentials for your Windows 8 Style UI app.
+In a new instance of **Visual Studio 2012**, open your existing HTML5/JS Windows 8 Style UI application or create a new application.

 	> **Note:**  If you do not have an existing client application for step 1 in Visual Studio 2012 for Windows 8 Express you can use **File** | **New Project** | Select **Templates** | **Javascript** and then **Blank Application**.
 Press **OK**.